SharpSync/docs/datasources/netsuite/markdown/advanced_boms.md

 ### Step 2: Manufacturing operation steps
 Operation steps are groupings of steps performed on an operation.
 Say you have a default set of steps for an assembly.
-Let's say it's to be powdercoated, cut, galvanized, then you'll want setup the steps accordingly (let's call this `Set 1`):
+Let's say it's to be powdercoated, cut, galvanized, then you'll want setup the steps accordingly (let's call this <span style='color:orange'>Set 1</span>):

 ```json
 [